simbados/sb/README.md

 - Node-safe development seems to be stale
 - Sb can accumulate default profiles for binaries and ship them out of the box (requires community effort)

 ## How does it work

 There are 3 ways to configure sb
-None are mandatory, but if you not provide any arguments the program will not be sandboxed
+None are mandatory, but if you do not provide any arguments the program will have nearly no permissions

-1. Global Config: If you have a stuff that should always be applied to your config, you should put it into $HOME/.sb-config/<name-of-your-binary>.json
+1. Global Config: If you have a stuff that should always be applied to your config, you should put it into $HOME/.sb-config/\<name-of-your-binary\>.json with the structure:
-Inside .sb-config you will have json files which are named after the binary, e.g:
+\> .sbconfig
-npm.json
+&emsp; \> npm.json
-ls.json
+&emsp; \> ls.json
 Now the structure of one such json file is as followed (npm.json):
 ```
 {